 How to dispose of your Christmas tree

-Love it or loathe it, the festive season in the Netherlands has come to an end - we’ve exchanged gifts, eaten our weight in delicious food, welcomed a new year, and are now facing a new week back at work.
+Love it or loathe it, the festive season in the Netherlands has come to an end.
+We’ve exchanged gifts, eaten our weight in delicious food, welcomed a new year, and are now facing a new week back at work.

-On Saturday, January 9, the municipality of Eindhoven will collect Christmas trees between 10 am and 4 pm from various drop-off points across the city.
+On Saturday, January 7, the municipality of Eindhoven will collect Christmas trees between 10am and 4pm from various drop-off points across the city.
 Find your local drop-off point on the municipality website.

 Only 3 months until Easter...